Lucía Corrales

-Lucía Corrales Álvarez (born November 24, 2005) is a Spanish footballer who plays as a winger for Women's Super League club London City Lionesses.
+Lucía Corrales Álvarez (born 24 November 2005) is a Spanish professional footballer who plays as a winger for Women's Super League club London City Lionesses and the Spain national team.

 Career

 Barcelona

 Corrales joined the youth academy of Spanish side Barcelona at the age of fifteen.

 With wing-back Fridolina Rolfö sidelined at the start of the 2023–24 season due to injury, Corrales was incorporated into the first team, playing strongly and demonstrating a playing identity on the pitch.
 Though playing less when Rolfö returned, Corrales' performances positioned her as "the natural replacement on the left side."

 London City Lionesses

 On 4 September 2025, Corrales signed for Women's Super League club London City Lionesses, after triggering Barcelona's release clause of approximately £430,000.

 The team competes in the first tier of English women's football.
 The Lionesses are the first fully independent team to be promoted to the top women’s league.

+On 4 September 2026, she was in the starting line up for the opening match of the season against Manchester United which ended in a 2-1 win for London City at home.